Requirements and Instructions

-- Address on license must match the address on file at Ocean County College.
+- The address on the license must match the address on file at Ocean County College.

 - Applicant must be registered and enrolled in an OCC degree program.

-- If not currently enrolled, please complete an Ocean County College Application for Admission prior to applying for scholarships.
+- If not currently enrolled, please complete an Ocean County College Application for Admission before applying for scholarships.

 - Applicant must have a cumulative GPA of 2.0 or higher.

 Please note that some scholarships may require additional eligibility requirements.

 - All applicants must file the 2023-24 Free Application for Federal Student Aid (FAFSA) at https://studentaid.gov/h/apply-for-aid/fafsa